sylwiadobkowska/currency-converter/README.md

 ﻿# Currency Converter
  ## About project
- This project is a simple currency converter which allows you to quickly calculate polish zlotys value in other currencies based on exchange rate manually established in the code.
+ This project is a simple currency converter which allows you to quickly convert polish zlotys to other currencies based on exchange rate manually established in the code.
 It was made as a homework quest for the frontend developer course I am currently doing.

 ## Currencies available
 Right now there are following currencies to choose from:
 - Euro (EUR)